Welcome to Salish Sea Restoration

 From Salish Sea Wiki

 This website is a peer-to-peer learning platform to support the stewardship of our lands and waters.
-Volunteer editors create and revise various Types of Pages using our Style Guide under a shared Social Contract.
+Volunteer editors create and revise five Types of Pages using our Style Guide under a shared Social Contract.
 Each page is cross-linked and flagged with a system of Categories.
-We offer what we know.
-Using this platform anyone can share evidence.
+Using this platform anyone can share knowledge about what they know about ecosystem stewardship--the interface between social systems and ecosystems.
 We use knowledge to be more effective and efficient in supporting the regeneration of ecosystems.
-Regardless of which side of the 49th parallel you live, we invite you to join in our effort.
+Regardless if you are north or south of our international boundary, we invite you to join in our effort.

 Beach Nourishment